 Weeks later Sofie couldn’t help but stare in awe as the shuttle she and her friends began the final approach to Earth.
 The planet was bigger than she remembered and the lights of cities on the night side could be seen from space.
 The shuttle was descending into the night side and according to her itinerary was due to set down at…, she checked her datapad again, the Alexandria Spaceport in Egypt.
 It was the cheapest place they could set down at and still get a direct train ride to Berlin, Germany.
-The hover train was due to leave the next day so the three would have to find a hotel in the city.
+They could’ve taken an orbital elevator down to the surface but the closest one to Europe was in Kenya.
+The hovertrain ride from there to Germany would’ve been a lot more expensive than from Egypt.
+The hovertrain was due to leave the next day so the three would have to find a hotel in the city.

 That would prove to be interesting.
 Sofie, with her blonde hair and brown eyes, and the other two with their brown hair would stand out like sore thumbs in the still very Egyptian-Arab city.

-The first thing Sofie did after she got her luggage from baggage claim, noting with a wince that most likely some ACF Marine probably pawed through all her stuff, was find a com terminal.
-She logged a message for her father to be delivered at normal priority.
-Even so the message cost her five credits to send and would wait in a message queue for a few days.
+When they were finally on the ground the first thing Sofie did after she got her luggage from baggage claim, noting with a wince that most likely some ACF Marine probably pawed through all her stuff.
+She then found a comm terminal and logged a message for her father to be delivered at normal priority.
+Even so, the message cost her five credits to send and would wait in a message queue for a few hours.

-The hover train left out from Alexandria early the next morning and the three girls were suffering from what was still stubbornly called jet lag.
-New Germany operated on a twenty-eight hour day with fourteen months.
-While the planet did observe Earth GMT for official purposes with extra hours added on to compensate the locals used local time for everything else.
+The hovertrain left out from Alexandria early the next morning and the three girls were suffering from what was still stubbornly called jet lag.
+New Germany operated on a twenty-eight-hour day with fourteen months.
+While the planet did observe Earth GMT for official purposes with extra hours added on to compensate, the locals used local time for everything else.
 None of them slept very well on the transport coming to Earth and the stress of the ACF seizing the ship hadn’t helped.
-Their marines took over six standard hours to search the transport to their satisfaction and then another standard hour to evac their people and let the ship go.
+The ACF Marines took over six standard hours to search the transport to their satisfaction and then another standard hour to evac their people and let the ship go.

-The hover train passed out of Egypt near the Suez Canal and turned in a northeasterly direction to head up into Israel.
-Israel suffered horribly in the Third World War, beset by enemies on all sides from the forces of the Arab states that sided with the Neo Soviets.
+The hovertrain passed out of Egypt near the Suez Canal and turned in a northeasterly direction to head through Israel.
+Israel suffered horribly in the Third World War, beset by enemies on all sides from the forces of the Arab States that sided with the Neo Soviets.
 Rockets and artillery landed on the country every day spreading fear and panic.
 The Neo Soviets sent troops down to help their puppet allies in trying to take Israel to no avail.
-No matter what the country wouldn’t give up and managed to hang on long enough for Allied forces from Italy to punch through the United Arab Alliance (the then military arm of the Arab League) naval blockade.
-When the Allies linked up with Israeli forces they brought their technological might and numbers to bear against the older equipment of the Arab League.
+No matter what, the country wouldn’t give up and managed to hang on long enough for Allied forces from Italy to punch through the United Arab Alliance (the then military arm of the Arab League) naval blockade.
+When the Allies linked up with the Israel Defense Forces, they brought their combined technological might and numbers to bear against the older equipment of the Arab League.

-The result was that in a few short years the entire Middle East was divided between the Allies and the Neo Soviets.
-It quickly became a rear guard campaign for both powers as the war shifted back to the northern hemisphere.
-The two superpowers paid dearly in time as the former members of the Arab League had no love for the occupiers.
-Although their conventional armies were demolished the people in that part of the world had much experience with unconventional war.
-They constantly nipped at the Allies and Neo Soviets often causing the two sides to band together in temporary cease fires and alliances of convenience to put down the revolts.
+The result was that in a few short months the entire Middle East was divided between the Allies and the Neo Soviets, the Arab League having been dismantled when both superpowers conquered them.
+It quickly became a rear-guard campaign for both powers as the war shifted back to the northern hemisphere.
+The two superpowers paid dearly as the former members of the Arab League had no love for the occupiers.
+Although their conventional armies were demolished the people in that part of the world had much experience with unconventional warfare.
+They constantly nipped at the Allies and Neo Soviets, often causing the two sides to band together in temporary alliances of convenience to put down the revolts.

-The train made an hour stop in Jerusalem and the three only glimpsed part of the city before falling back asleep.
+The train made an hour’s stop in Jerusalem and the three only glimpsed part of the city before falling back asleep.
 The Dome of the Rock was still the most prominent structure in the center of the city with many Muslim pilgrims visiting it while Jews venerated the Western Wall.
-Even under the Human Federation the Jewish Temple wasn’t rebuilt as the Arabs and the Jews still peacefully disagreed over ownership rights to the Temple Mount.
+Even under the Human Federation, the Jewish Temple wasn’t rebuilt as the Arabs and the Jews still disagreed over ownership rights to the Temple Mount, albeit very peacefully nowadays.

-The Allies managed to stabilize their lines outside Barcelona and launched an offensive that saw them retaking Berlin within four months.
-Stiff Neo Soviet resistance bogged down the First Allied Army not far to the east of Berlin.
+The Allies managed to stabilize their lines outside Barcelona and launched a counteroffensive that saw them retaking Berlin within two months.
+Stiff Neo-Soviet resistance bogged the First Allied Army down not far to the east of Berlin.
 Soon after the Allies were forced to retreat past Paris; it was that or be cut off and destroyed when the Second Soviet Army circled around from the south to reinforce their First Army.
-For the longest time it seemed as if Spain, Portugal, and the United Kingdom would be the last Allied powers still standing in northern Europe.
-The Soviets shelled and bombed those nations as they drove for the Spanish border.
-The UK’s Royal Air Force gave as good as they got in the air war above the English Channel but they were outnumbered.
+For the longest time, it seemed as if Spain, Portugal, and the United Kingdom would be the last Allied powers still standing in Europe.
+The combined forces of the Allied European Air Force gave as good as they got in the air war above the English Channel, but they were vastly outnumbered.

-The Human Federation did much to restore Berlin and many other cities in Europe back to what they’d been before the war.
+The Human Federation did much to restore Europe back to what it’d been like before the war.
 But too much was demolished or burned to make total restorations.
-The result was that a lot of the old architecture had died with the rebuilding but efforts were made to restore the old styles to the outskirts of major cities and rural areas.
+The result was that a lot of the old architecture had died with the rebuilding, but efforts were made to restore the old styles to the outskirts of major cities and rural areas.

 That was over half an hour ago.
 Her friends already went with a group of other freshmen to the campus theatre for their orientation.
 Sofie was well beyond impatient with the school’s admissions office and she was certainly tired of some of the looks she was drawing from other students.
-They were looking at her clothes and while they had the decency not to stare, she got the impression they didn’t approve.
-Maybe approve was the wrong word.
-Most of them were dressed in dark colored or khaki pants with some other women in blouses and skirts.
-There were very few people out there who were wearing jeans of any kind and most of the ones who did seemed to be from colonies.
-Sofie was quickly getting the impression that denim was long gone from Earth fashion and it only made her stand out and not in a good way.
+They were looking at her clothes and, while they had the decency not to stare, she got the impression they didn’t approve.
+Although, maybe approve was the wrong word.
+Most of them were dressed in dark-colored or khaki pants with some other women in blouses and skirts.
+There were very few people out there who were wearing denim jeans of any kind and most of the ones who did seem to be from colonies.
+Sofie was quickly getting the impression that denim was long gone from Earth fashion and it only made her stand out, and not in a good way.

 Sofie sighed and ran a hand through her hair as she leaned back against the wall.
 They were taking way too long to find something they should’ve never lost.
 She was so busy looking down that she didn’t notice the person slide next to her until he put his hand on the wall next to her head and said, “Well hello, who do we have here?”